ryanf998/ryanf998/README.md

 My interests sit at the intersection of:
 - software engineering
 - data & analytics
-- financial systems and analytics
+- financial systems and instruments

 ## What I’ve worked on
 - Automation & data pipelines in Python and R for large-scale financial and economic datasets